EM-Creations/Energy-Co-op-Server/README.md

 [![Energy Co-op Server Screen Shot](https://github.com/EM-Creations/Energy-Co-op-Server/blob/main/public/demo.jpg)](https://github.com/EM-Creations/Energy-Co-op-Server)

 Energy Co-op Server is intended to be a Spring Boot server backend to facilitate the management of users accessing Energy Co-op information.
+This application is designed to run in conjunction with the [Energy Co-op UI](https://github.com/EM-Creations/Energy-Co-op-UI).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>